Yearnsmith/listr/README.md

 #### Create List

-This is the main feature of Lister.
+This is the main feature of Listr.
 The app will prompt the user for a title and first item.
-Lister will then construct a hash out of the answers, feeding them to a new `List` object.
+Listr will then construct a hash out of the answers, feeding them to a new `List` object.
 The hash will be in the following format to enable it to eventually be stored as a YAML file: `{ "list_title" => [list_items] }`

 List objects have the following instance variables: